 Forcepoint Web Security Direct Connect Endpoint end users must join your organization's domain on the endpoint machine.
 If the end user has not joined and connected to your domain, the disposition server test fails.
-For more information, see Testing your deployment.

-Testing your deployment on page 53
+Testing your deployment on page 50